 After being certified pursuant to CCR, title 13, section 1962.4, manufacturers shall perform testing to verify that all vehicles meet the requirements of subsections (c)(3) and (c)(4).

 Selection of Test Vehicles: Manufacturers shall perform this testing every model year on one production vehicle for every unique calibration no later than 60 days after the start of normal production for that calibration.
-Manufacturers may request, with supporting documentation, Executive Officer approval to group multiple calibrations together and test one representative calibration per group.
+Manufacturers may request Executive Officer approval to group multiple calibrations together and test one representative calibration per group, and may provide documentation to support such request.
 The Executive Officer shall approve the request upon finding that the software designed to comply with the standardization requirements of subsection (c) in the representative calibration vehicle is identical (e.g., communication protocol message timing, number of supported data stream parameters) to all others in the group and that any differences in the calibrations are not material with respect to meeting the criteria in subsection (e)(3).
 The Executive Officer shall notify a manufacturer in writing of the approval or denial of such request within 30 days of receiving the request.

 Test Equipment: For the testing required in subsection (e), manufacturers shall utilize an off-board device to conduct the testing.
 At least 30 days prior to conducting testing, manufacturers are required to request Executive Officer approval of the off-board device that the manufacturer will use to perform the testing.
 As part of their requests, manufacturers shall include data, specifications, or engineering analysis that demonstrate that the off-board device will verify vehicles’ ability to perform all of the required functions in subsection (e)(4) for the specific vehicle in accordance with SAE J1979-3 specifications.
 The Executive Officer shall approve the request upon determining that the manufacturer has submitted such data, specifications, or engineering analysis.
 The Executive Officer shall notify a manufacturer in writing of the approval or denial of such request within 30 days of receiving the request.